briankoser/sosoreads/README.md

 #### Comments
 - For requests, if `authorId` is provided, `searchQuery` is ignored.
 - Goodreads only returns 30 books at a time when retrieving by author.
-To return all books, set `retrieveAllBooks` to `true` and sosoreads will make multiple Goodreads API calls.
+To return all books, set `retrieveAll` to `true` and sosoreads will make multiple Goodreads API calls.
 Default is false.
 - `searchQuery` search matches against title and author fields
 - The possible values for `authors.role` are "author" and "translator".
 - `description.long` is provided by Goodreads. `description.short` will be the first sentence on the long description.